spag702/Rock-Paper-Scissors/README.md

 In this program, I use counterfactual regret minimization to calculate a strategy for optimal Rock-Paper-Scissors play.
 It should be obvious that I did not come up with this algorithm, and I give all credit to Todd W.
 Neller and Marc Lanctot for their amazing research paper, "An Introduction to Counterfactual Regret Minimization".
 In this program, I essentially follow the steps provided by Lanctot and Neller in Chapter 2.

 Commit - Sep 17, 2024 00:45
     Folder first uploaded.
     Contains the RPSTrainer class which implements the CFR algorithm.
-    Odd "problem" occurs where theoretical strategy output should be close to 0.3 for each action, yet actual output randomly favors a single actoin.
+    Odd "problem" occurs where theoretical strategy output should be close to 0.3 for each action, yet actual output randomly favors a single action.
 The skewed output is likely due to the accumulation of negative regrets, causing the strategy to converge to a single action.
     Introduced ability to play against the computer.

 Commit - Sep 17, 2024 01:20
     Changed the training function, preventing negative regrets and ensuring regretSum[j] is always non-negative.
 This fixed the skewed action profiles.
     Added README file.
+    Added case-insensitive comparison for user input

+Commit - Sep 17, 2024 20:00
+    Added capability of computer learning to play against the user.
+Regrets are updated after each play.
+    This included adding a function to the RPSTrainer class called 'updateRegret'.
+    This addition also changed 'getStrat' and added 'getTrainingStrat' in order to distinguish between retrieving strategies during training and play against user.